Our Mission

 As a principal investigator and early adopter of advanced technologies such as the Titan® Touch penile prosthesis and Virtue® male sling, Dr. McCool has been recognized internationally for his contributions to urologic innovation, performing hundreds of complex procedures across the U.S., Europe, and Australia.

 His journey into hormone health began when he observed how men often received proactive treatment for low testosterone, while women navigating perimenopause or menopause were frequently overlooked.
-Motivated to change that, Dr. McCool pursued advanced certification in women’s hormone health through Dr. Heather Hirsch’s program to expand his commitment to restoring vitality and confidence for all.
+Motivated to change that, Dr. McCool pursued advanced certification in women’s hormone health through the Academy for Advanced Women’s Health Medicine to expand his commitment to restoring vitality and confidence for all.

 Today, as the founder of ICONA Health, Dr. McCool is the leader of a new era of wellness that integrates science, artistry, and empathy to help patients feel ageless, energized, and wholly themselves again.